mrbrianevans/websocket-loadtester/README.md

 docker run --rm ws-loadtester --help
 ```
 ```
-Usage of /loadtester:
+Usage of ./loadtester:
-  -duration string
+  -duration duration
         Specify duration of test.
-Each connection will stay connected for this duration. (default "10m") -print
+Each connection will stay connected for this duration. (default 10m0s) -print
         Use --print to print a dot for each message received on each connection.
 False to only print for one channel.
   -qty int